 Thorn in a nutshell

-Every Warcaster is fighting over the use of Thorn these days.
-It does everything a Lancer does and more...for a trivial number of extra points.
-Reaction Drive can change charge vectors and act as a straight threat extender, which you can double up on if you arc spells just as Telekinesis through its Arc Node.
+Thorn is an upgraded Lancer, and does all of its duties plus more..for a trivial number of extra points.
+Reaction Drive can change charge vectors and act as a straight threat extender, which you can double up on if you arc spells such as Telekinesis through its Arc Node.
 Dodge turns it into an utter nuisance, especially when you consider that Set Defense makes it quite hard to hit for most models without boosting.

 Its bond with Haley means that her assassination runs can be very hard to stop, particular with Major Victoria Haley and her Telekinesis shenanigans.